Skip to Content

-Different plants in the garden require more or less sunlight to thrive.
-Some prefer partial sun, like leafy greens, beets, and other cool weather crops.
-Other plants require more energy from the sun to produce their large fruits.
+Some plants in the garden require more sunlight than others.
+Some grow well in partial sun, like leafy greens, beets, and other cool weather crops.
+Others require more energy from the sun to produce their large fruits and seeds.

 Peppers grow quickly and produce bountiful harvests of large fruits.
 As a result, pepper plants can be demanding in terms of sunlight.
-In this article, I’ll share our lighting guide for growing peppers in the sun.
+In this article, I’ll share our lighting guide for growing peppers outdoors.

 Pepper plant in the sun